Lab 1 overview

 • input:

-• min = lower bound of the uniform distribution to draw from (default=10)
+• min = lower bound of the uniform distribution to draw from (default=0)

-• max = upper bound of the uniform distribution (default=20)
+• max = upper bound of the uniform distribution (default=1)

 • suggested algorithm:

-• generate side-by-side plots of the histogram of sample means (left) and a quantile-quantile plot to test for normality.
+• if visualize=TRUE, generate side-by-side plots of the histogram of sample means (left) and a quantile-quantile plot for visual tests of normality.

 • return:

-• out = the Shapiro-Wilks normality test results (the output produced by running “shapiro.test()”)
+• out = the p-value from a Shapiro-Wilks normality test (the output produced by running “shapiro.test()” on the sample means)

 }